Sign up for Funding Circle newsletter!

 Banks typically offer lines of credit, term loans, and business credit cards, but alternative lending can also take many forms.
 These are four of the most common types:

 A term loan is a set amount of money you borrow for a set period of time, like one to five years.
-The average lending amount for alternative lenders is between $60,000 and $80,000, but Funding Circle term loans let you borrow anywhere from $25,000 to $500,000 over a period of six months to five years.
+The average lending amount for alternative lenders is between $60,000 and $80,000, but Funding Circle term loans let you borrow with flexible terms including repayment over a period of six months to five years.

 A term loan is great for businesses that have bigger financial investments, like buying equipment or renovating a building.